jbloomlab/SARS2_RBD_Ab_escape_maps/docs/README.md

  - Edited [index.md](index.md) to refer to the *default* style and have the appropriate content.
 Note that the citations are automatically added by the top-level processing script in the main repo.

+ - Created the [escape-calc.md](escape-calc.md) file and its style to implement and document the escape calculator.

 ### Previewing GitHub Pages webpage
 Assuming the above software is installed, simply do: